APEKSHAHUDALI/codefix-ai/README.md

 ## 📌 Overview

-**AutoCode** is a full-stack Flask web app that analyzes and automatically fixes source code across 14 languages.
+**CodeFix-Ai** is a full-stack Flask web app that analyzes and automatically fixes source code across 14 languages.
 It combines a local Python AST syntax checker with a **three-tier AI provider fallback chain** (Groq → OpenAI → local `autopep8`), so it keeps working even when one AI provider is rate-limited or down.

 Users bring their own API keys at runtime (never hard-coded, never written to disk, never logged) — keys live only in the server-side Flask session for the duration of the browser session.